JamesHarrisonZa/GameOfLifeEnterprise/README.md

 * docker exec -it gol /bin/bash

 ## Continous integration
-Running tests as code goes into the master branch.
+Runs tests as code goes into the master branch.
+On test success: Builds a new Docker image for my app with a tag of the last checkin SHA.
+Pushes the new image to Dockerhub.
-On success: triggers Dockerhub to build a new Image.
+On build success: Connect to my cluster and initiates a rolling update based off the new docker image and tag.

 <a name="website">[<img src="https://lever-client-logos.s3.amazonaws.com/circle-logo-horizontal.png" width="400px" />](https://circleci.com/)</a>

 ## Deployment and container orchestration